RituLiot/ptcg-decks/Favorites/Standard: E-on.md

 ![decklist](../!Images/Standard/4BST-SVI/Miraidon-Flaaffy.png)

-Miraidon is probably my most played archetype across all E-on era; however, this version is my favorite, because it perfectly encapsulates what Miraidon decks should be about - getting relevant resources for each matchup.
-It does this by utilizing three different VStar powers - and choosing the correct one can often determine the outcome of the game.
+Miraidon is probably my most played archetype across all E-on era; however, this version is my favorite because it perfectly encapsulates what Miraidon decks should be about — getting relevant resources for each matchup.
+It does this by utilizing three different VStar powers, and choosing the correct one can often determine the outcome of the game.
 I never got good at this particular build.

 [top](#standard-e-on)